CogSciMikkel/CogSciMikkel/README.md

 ## Hi there! 👋

 I’m a **Cognitive Science student** who spends an unhealthy amount of time thinking about **data, programming, and why humans do weird things**.
 By day, I wrestle with **statistics, machine learning, and cognitive science**.
-By night, I either play guitar (not Wonderwall) or make memes about cognitive science that somehow got me the honour of running our study programme’s meme page.
+By night, I either play guitar (anything but Wonderwall) or make memes (bad) that somehow got me the honour of running our study programme’s meme page.

 ### 🔍 What I Do
 - Turn messy data into **surprisingly useful insights** (R, Python, SQL).